Surveillance video shows masked suspects who police say opened fire outside Florida concert - KESQ

 Surveillance video shows masked suspects who police say opened fire outside Florida concert

-Miami-Dade Police released surveillance video that shows three masked suspects who they say opened fire at a crowd outside a concert venue in southern Florida on Sunday, leaving two people dead and 21 others wounded.
+Miami-Dade Police released surveillance video that shows three masked suspects who they say opened fire at a crowd outside a concert venue in southern Florida on Sunday, leaving three people dead and at least 20 others wounded.

 The shooting stemmed from an ongoing rivalry between two different groups, Miami-Dade Homicide Bureau Maj.
 Jorge Aguiar said Monday.
 The intended target was believed to have been standing in front of the concert venue when the shooting began, he said.